 We are asking all young people who enter their work into the Orwell Youth Prize this year to also submit a short answer to the following question:

-We’d really like to encourage you to debate this question with your students with our 2022 theme in mind.
-We’re hoping students will think personally, tangibly and locally about this question.
+We’d really like to encourage you to debate this question with your students with our 2023 theme in mind.
+We’re hoping students will think personally and tangibly about this question.
 Rather than stating the outcome we want the idea – and something small and local could be linked to a global problem.
 What would it take to make this change happen?
 And what’s standing in the way?